Oolong Tea Trial Set

 4. An Xi Tie Guan Yin - sweet floral note

-5. Phoenix Oolong Dao Hua Xiang - sweet floral note with fruity note
+5. Phoenix Oolong Yu Lan Xiang - sweet floral note

 6. Phoenix Oolong Mi Lan Nong Xiang - dried fruity note